Culture of New England: Social activities and music

 In much of rural northern New England, particularly Maine, Acadian and Québécois culture are included in music and dance.
 Contra dancing and country square dancing are popular throughout New England, usually backed by live Irish, Acadian, or other folk music.

 Traditional knitting, quilting and rug hooking circles in rural New England have become less common; church, sports, and town government are more typical social activities.
 These traditional gatherings are often hosted in individual homes or civic centers.

+During the warm summer months, outdoor activities such as fishing, hiking, swimming, pickup sports, and pleasure boating are crucial to many New Englanders.
+Mass seasonal migrations from the cities to the rural and coastal areas occur each summer, with Maine, New Hampshire, Vermont, and Cape Cod being among the most common destinations.
+Summer Camp is also common among children in New England.
+As a result of this, Northern New England has the highest rate of Second Home ownership in America, with many of these homes being smaller, seasonal cabins.

 In the U.S., candlepin bowling is essentially confined to New England, where it was invented in the 19th century.
 Basketball was invented in Springfield, Massachusetts, and volleyball was invented in Holyoke, Massachusetts.

 New England was for some time an important center of American classical music.
 The Yankee tunesmiths or First New England school were active 1770–1820, giving birth to "America's First National Anthem", and Second New England School was instrumental in reinvigorating classical music about a century later.
 Prominent modernist composers also come from the region, including Charles Ives and John Adams.
 Boston is the site of the New England Conservatory and the Boston Symphony Orchestra.
 The Yale School of Music in New Haven, CT is another renowned institution.

 In rock music, the region has produced bands as different as Aerosmith, Phish, Pixies, and Boston.
 Dick Dale, a Quincy, Massachusetts native, helped popularize surf rock.
 The region has also become a hotbed for Hardcore Punk and Heavy Metal music (especially with regards to Metalcore and Deathcore).